Skip to main content

 Book a Falls Assessment at Home

 Don't wait for a serious fall to act.
 Contact us today to arrange a home falls assessment with one of our HCPC-registered physiotherapists or occupational therapists.
-We'll assess your parent's physical ability and home safety, then create a practical plan to reduce their risk.
+We'll assess mobility and home safety, then create a practical plan to reduce risk.